WhoSlayer/UnlimitedBot/README.md

 (b) supplementary folders such as fun and general commands - each file for example addrole.js links to a command run by a user on Discord chat, as !addrole [USER] [ROLE] where ! is an example of a prefix.

 (c) node modules - these are the node modules and discordJS libraries used to implement code.

+NOTE:
+Most of the code is currently running at DiscordJS@V11 and DiscordJS@V12 [older, unsupported versions, 11 and 12 of DiscordJS] therefore requires updates in order to run, as it has received no functionality updates since 2020/21.